Project Fairytale Tiara Quilt

 Trace the crown design onto the paper of the Steam-a-Seam2.

-Following the manufacturer’s directions fuse one side of the steam a seam to the wrong side of the bright pink fat quarter then cut out the crown shape following the tracing lines.
+Following the manufacturer’s directions fuse one side of the steam a seam to the wrong side of the bright pink fat quarter then cut out the crown shape.

 Applique the center shape down using matching thread and a zigzag stitch if desired.
 The crown can also be secured by free-motion stitching along the edges of the shape if desired.